 This is especially useful when you want to watch for any asynchronous calls, like

-Besides that, when developing a theme or a plugin, you can use Developer plugin by Automattic.
-This is a plugin that installs various useful plugins for development.
-The most important one being Query Monitor.
+In addition to that, you can use the Developer plugin by Automattic when developing a theme or plugin.
+This is a plugin that installs various useful plugins for development, the most important one being Query Monitor.